t9md/atom-lazy-motion/README.md

 * Differentiate color for top(blue) and bottom(red) entry of matches.
 * Highlight original cursor position while searching and flash current matching.
 * Flash screen if no match.
+* Support search history, and set cursor word as search text.

 # Why